jadkik/doku-solver/README.md

 How can I solve a grid?
 =======================

+Run `python ui.py`.
+This will show you a GUI to choose the game and then play it/solve it.

+From the terminal:

 Run `python main.py`.
 You will be provided with a list of grids.
 Write just enough to uniquely identify its name, and there you go.
 It will ask you for `DO_LOG`.
 If you say yes, it will show a log of